alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 - `TENSORFLOW_LITE_MICRO_CLEAN_DOWNLOADS`: Optional parameter to enable wiping out `TPIP` downloads from TensorFlow source tree prior to each build.
 Disabled by default.

-- `ARMCLANG_DEBUG_DWARF_LEVEL`: When the CMake build type is specified as `Debug` and when the `armclang` toolchain is being used to build for a *Cortex-M* CPU target, this optional argument can be set to specify the `DWARF` format.

-  By default, this is set to 4 and is synonymous with passing `-g` flag to the compiler.
-This is compatible with Arm DS and other tools which can interpret the latest DWARF format.
-To allow debugging using the Model Debugger from Arm Fast Model Tools Suite, this argument can be used to pass DWARF format version as "3".

-  > **Note:** This option is only available when the CMake project is configured with the `-DCMAKE_BUILD_TYPE=Debug`
-  > argument.
-Also, the same dwarf format is used for building TensorFlow Lite Micro library.

 For details on the specific use-case build options, follow the instructions in the use-case specific documentation.

 Also, when setting any of the CMake configuration parameters that expect a directory, or file, path, **use absolute